GStout17/Matplotlib-Challenge/README.md

 - Creating summary statics of relevant information
 - Finding correlation coefficients and regressions
 - Chart include: Bar, Pie, Boxplots, Line, and Scatter Plots

+# Observations and Insights
+1. There's a large correlation of 0.59 between mouse weight and tumor volume.
+This implies that larger mice may have larger tumor volumes but there can be other third variables not taken into consideration.

+2. There is an almost even split between male and female mice.
+This shows a good sample size between each sex and an ability to see if there is any differences or similarities.
+Refer to the pie chart to see this information.

+3. Of the top four drug regimens, Capomulin and Ramicane had the best final tumor volume results.
+This can be seen in the boxplot data.
+Meaning the final tumor volume was smaller compared to Infubinol and Cerfamin.